Sign up to our newsletter

 Geraniums & pelargoniums are split into two groups: pelargoniums are half-hardy, whereas other types of geranium are hardy.
 This exciting range includes upright, trailing, climbing, ivy-leaf, 'balcon', rosebud, dwarf varieties and more.
 Look out for the eye-catching tulip-flowered pelargoniums.

-Geranium 'Rosebud Collection'
+Geranium 'Rosebud Collection' (Garden Ready)

 Although technically perennial, Pelargoniums are only half hardy and therefore normally treated as annuals in the UK.
 However, with care, they may be overwintered in a frost free greenhouse.
 More info